How to Minimise Business Disruption from Coronavirus Outbreak

 The studies have shown working from home can also increase productivity, reduce costs, and lower employee turnover.
 Another study found that remote work increases employee satisfaction and retention.
 What’s more there’s less distraction from others talking in the office allowing workforce to concentrate and create their own preferred working environment.

 Working from home can, therefore, be a strategic initiative for your business rather than just a tactical one.
 Investing in Work-from-home technology at this time will therefore yield results for your business for many years to come long after the economy rebounds.

 At Rocket Domains, we are committed to providing our customers and partners with world-class tools and support to work from home and thrive online.

-As a proud Google Cloud Partner, we offer cutting edge business productivity and collaboration tools such as G Suite to help businesses set up remote work-forces, communicate with staff and customers online, and tackle a worsening COVID-19 outbreak.
+As a proud Google Cloud Partner, we offer cutting edge business productivity and collaboration tools such as Google Workspace to help businesses set up remote work-forces, communicate with staff and customers online, and tackle a worsening COVID-19 outbreak.

 G Suite pricing starts as low as $6 per user per month for Basic edition, $12 per user per month for Business edition, and $25 per user per month for Enterprise edition.

 Starting this week, in view of the Corona Virus crisis, we will begin rolling out free access to G Suite advanced Hangouts Meet video-conferencing capabilities to all G Suite and G Suite for Education customers world-wide.
 This means that the following features, which are normally only available to Google Enterprise customers, will become available to all G Suite users globally for free:

 - Larger meetings, for up to 250 participants per call